cloudogu/dogu-development-docs/docs/v3/concepts/multinode-environment.md

 - compatible with the chart's volume access modes;
 - observable through useful Job logs and workload status.

 The Dogu Operator must coordinate values and workload scaling when migration containers or hook Jobs need existing workloads or `ReadWriteOnce` volumes.
-Do not rely on the platform to execute V2 `pre-upgrade.sh` or `post-upgrade.sh` scripts.
-A V3 chart supplies its migration implementation; do not rely on standalone Helm hooks as the V3 lifecycle contract.
+A chart may implement migrations with init containers or Jobs started by Helm upgrade hooks. `dogu-upgrade.yaml` is the platform-level contract for valid version transitions; hook annotations alone do not replace that contract.
+The platform does not automatically execute V2 `pre-upgrade.sh` or `post-upgrade.sh` scripts.

 ### Reconciliation and status